Model diagnostics for censored regression via randomized survival probabilities: Review of Existing Model Diagnostics Methods for Censored Regression

-From the above review, we see that there could be numerous methods to define residuals for censored times by modifying the USP or transformed USP to their means with respect to the conditional distribution of $\Tistar$ given $T_{i}^{*}>T_{i}$ \cite{residual_mixturecuremodel_2017}.
-A common drawback for these modified residuals is that their sampling distributions are very complicated due to the censoring and cannot be characterized clearly with a known distribution or probability table.
-This distribution depends on the distribution of the censoring times $C_{i}$, which varies for different datasets.
-Therefore, there is a lack of reference distributions for us to check the GOF.
+where $\eta\in(0,1)$.
+We call the shrunken SPs by \textbf{modified SPs (MSPs)}.
+Transforming the MSPs with the inverse survival of $\exp(1)$ results in the modified CS residuals with a constant $\Delta=-\log(\eta)$ added to the CS residuals of censored failure times, given by ${r_i^c}^{\prime}(T_{i}, d_{i}, \Delta) =-\log(S_i^{\prime}(T_i, d_{i}, \eta)))=r^c_i (T_{i}) +\Delta (1-d_{i})$.
+We can similarly define \textbf{normalized MSPs (NMSP)} \cite{nardi_new_1999-1}: ${r_i^{\nmsp}}(T_{i}, d_{i},\eta) = \Phi^{-1} (S_i^{\prime}(T_i, d_{i}, \eta))$.
+There are many different choices for the shrinkage factor $\eta$ or $\Delta$ in the literature based on different choices of conditional means of SPs or their transformations given $T_{i}^{*}>T_{i}$; $\Delta = 1$ and $\Delta=\log(2)$ are often chosen; see \cite{collett_modelling_2015, therneau_modeling_2013, nardi_new_1999-1}.
+Other residuals, for example the martingale residuals $r^{M}_{i}(T_{i}, d_{i})=d_{i}-r^{c}_{i}(T_{i})$ and the deviance residuals, and residual-based diagnostic tools have also been proposed for diagnosing censored regression; see \cite{collett_modelling_2015, therneau_martingale-based_1990, therneau_modeling_2013,residual_mixturecuremodel_2017, grambsch_proportional_1994, residual_Tree-Structured_survival, residual_ph_interval_censored, deviance_normal_scores, lin_checking_1993, law_residual_2017,shepherd_probability-scale_2016-1, hillis_residual_1995} and the references therein.
+Although many residuals by modifying the USPs or their transformations exist, a common drawback for these modified residuals is that their distributions under the true model are very complicated due to censoring, thus, they cannot be characterized clearly with a known distribution or probability table.
+This distribution depends on the distribution of censoring times $C_{i}$, which varies for different datasets.
+Therefore, there is a lack of reference distributions for us to conduct model diagnostics with these residuals.